wjlee2020/ekmi/README.md

 This is an app mainly for me and my wife's budget :)

+## Uploaded Images (if any)

+Any uploaded images will be deleted most likely within 24 hours.
+Don't want to pay (any more than I have to) for s3.

 ## Feedbacks

 If you do end up trying out the app, I would love some feedbacks!